lordgordon/py-scaffolding/CONTRIBUTING.md

 Before submitting your PR, make sure to have run all linting and test.
 To be sure, just run `make` and check there are no errors and no files left.
-Commit all new `poetry` updates.
+Commit all new `uv` updates.

 ```
 git push --set-upstream origin 00-my-work